 First though, I want to go over the idea of what "pressure" is and what "heat" is.
 Pressure is a simple mathematical formula, P = F/A (Pressure = Force/Area).
 Heat is a measurement of the kinetic movement of the molecules within an object.
 In simpler terms - heat means the molecules inside something are moving, the hotter something is, the more the molecules are moving.
 This is also the cause of thermal expansion - things that are hotter expand to a larger size because of the force of the molecules inside the material applying an "outwards" pressure.
 Heat can be transferred from one material to another and will do so until an equilibrium temperature is reached.
 Hot coffee, when left out, reaches an equilibrium temperature with the surrounding environment.
-The coffee decreases in temperature, which is to say the molecules inside the coffee slow down.
-In a similar way, hot engine blocks transfer heat into their cooling systems.
-Cooling systems, when operating correctly, are sealed systems.
-The volume of the cooling system is also static - which means the "Area" in the P=F/A formula is pre-defined.
+The coffee decreases in temperature, which is to say the molecules inside the coffee slow down and the environment around the coffee heats up a very very small amount.
+In a similar way, hot engine blocks transfer heat into their cooling systems and the radiator moves that heat out of the system.

 The "Force" in that formula comes from the movement of the molecules in the coolant.
 This force increases as the coolant absorbs more heat from the engine, the source of this heat of course being the combustion of air/fuel in the combustion chamber.
 The force increases, the area stays the same therefore the pressure inside the cooling system will increase.
 This is why it is an exceptionally bad idea to open your expansion tank cap when the car is overheating.
 It's a bad idea when the car is at operating temperature, because you are exposing a system with a lot of heat and thus a lot of force, to ambient pressure.
-You rapidly change the "Area" in the formula from being a sealed, pre-defined value, to being for all intents and purposes, infinite - as you expose it to the open atmosphere.
+You rapidly change the "Area" in the formula from being a sealed pre-defined value, to being for all intents and purposes, infinite - as you expose it to the open atmosphere.
 The system will rapidly and violently (especially if overheating) de-pressurize out of the opening.

 This is also why it is critical to not overfill cooling systems.
 Cooling systems should only have their levels checked cold and should only ever be filled to the "kalt" (which is German for "cold") line, never above it.
 This fill line is never at the top of the tank.
 If the cooling system is overfilled, the pressure will increase inside the cooling system and you will quickly discover the weakest link in your cooling system via a leak or sometimes an explosion.